What is Regression Testing? Explained with Test Cases, Tools, and Methods

 6. Track RoI

 RoI is the most important parameter to judge the success of your regression testing campaign.
 QA teams should always track RoI based on the advanced analytics and reports generated by automation tools.
-It will help you to witness the on-ground reality and areas that need improvements.
+It will help you witness the on-ground reality and areas needing improvement.

 Now, You may have a hands-on idea about the best practices that QA managers should follow for regression testing.
 However, widely there is confusion between regression testing and retesting among many testing communities.
 So, let’s analyze the difference between them both in our next section.